 The healthcare system is one of the first to adopt the latest technologies.
-It began with the digitisation of medical records and heart-monitoring machines; now, we have heart pacers and insulin regulators.
-To protect the technological advances in the healthcare field, cyber security officials must keep up with the newest advances in the cyber security field to prevent hackers from disturbing the pace of the system.
+It began with digitising medical records and heart-monitoring machines; now, we have heart pacers and insulin regulators.
+To protect the technological advances in the healthcare field, cyber security officials must keep up with the newest advances in the cyber security field to prevent hackers from disturbing the system’s pace.

 In this article, we will get an in-depth look at what cyber security does for the healthcare system, its importance, and why cyber security attacks on healthcare systems are on the rise, ending with some of the latest statistics on cyber security and cyber attacks in the healthcare system.